Tadashi Nakayama (mathematician)

 Tadashi Nakayama or Tadasi Nakayama (中山 正, Nakayama Tadashi) was a mathematician who made important contributions to representation theory.

 Career

 He received his degrees from Tokyo University and Osaka University and held permanent positions at Osaka University and Nagoya University.
-He had visiting positions at Princeton University, Illinois University, and Hamburg University.
+He had visiting positions at Princeton University, University of Illinois, and Hamburg University.
 Nakayama's lemma, Nakayama algebras, Nakayama's conjecture and Murnaghan–Nakayama rule are named after him.